Hit and Run Accident Lawyer

 Under Hawaii Revised Statutes § 291C-14, drivers must stop, provide information, and render aid as necessary if they are involved in a car accident in Waipahu that results in vehicle damage, injury, or death.
 When drivers flee the scene of an auto accident and fail to uphold their legal obligation, the accident is known as a hit and run.

 Hit and run drivers can face criminal and civil penalties.
-Criminal convictions may result in punishments ranging from fines to Class B felony charges depending on the severity of the traffic accident.
+Criminal convictions may result in punishments ranging from fines to Class B felony charges, depending on the severity of the traffic accident.
 Some accident victims can also try to recover compensation from the responsible driver through a personal injury claim.

 Common Causes of Waipahu Hit and Run Accidents